-Many customers are rethinking their investment priorities, consolidating vendors and freezing their spending.
-This according to post-crisis B2B Buyer research from the group over at Challenger, who indicate that:
+B2B companies need to improve customer engagement as customers rethink their investment priorities, consolidate vendors, and freeze their spending.
+That is according to post-crisis B2B Buyer research from Challenger, who indicate that:

-- 36% have put in place a spending freeze on anything not deemed “essential”.
+- 36% have a spending freeze on anything not deemed essential

-I had the opportunity to interview Challenger’s Spencer Wixom, Senior VP of Marketing, and it was clear that the uncertainty has taken root, causing conservative policies to be put in place, with Spencer highlighting how
+I recently had the opportunity to interview Challenger’s Spencer Wixom, Senior VP of Marketing, who made it clear that uncertainty has taken root, causing the implementation of more conservative purchase policies.
+During our conversation, Spencer highlighted:

 - 54% of purchases now require prior central review and approval

 - Clip levels for procurement involvement have been lowered to $5,000

 - 38% of all purchases require a formal RFP process for proper vetting and vendor selection

 This has had a significant impact, frustrating both buyers and sellers.